andruwne/litterarum/README.md

 # About Litterarum
 Litterarum is documentation system for my personal projects.
 Litterarum is far superior to [Markdown](https://daringfireball.net/projects/markdown/) for many reasons.
+None of which I will name because I am an arrogant nonce.

 # Language Specificiation